 The employee's service is not broken and their long service leave entitlement accrues in a business sale.

 There are also helpful online calculators like this one that you can use to calculate a long service leave payout.

-Do you have a long service leave question?
+Do you have comments or questions about long service leave? leave them below.